6 Ways to reduce stress in the workplace

 Remember, you should cater your social events to the needs of your staff.
 Think about the personalities within your organisation and tailor their rewards around them.
 This will help encourage employee engagement with the activity and increase the chance of building positive relationships in the workplace.

-According to an Acas study, bullying-related absenteeism, turnover and lost productivity costs UK organisations £13.75 billion annually.
+According to university research, bullying-related absenteeism, turnover and lost productivity costs UK organisations £683 million annually.

 This staggering figure reaffirms that workplace bullying can have detrimental effects on employers, not just the victim and their co-workers who witness it.
 If not dealt with swiftly, workplace bullying can contribute to: